 - 61% of people think their personal data is secure or somewhat secure already.

 - 21% of people couldn’t figure whether their online data was secure or un-secure.
+Most weren’t even aware of why https is more secure than http URLs.

 - 18% of people thought their data was insecure online.